 I’ve been on something of a Talk Talk kick this year; as I wrote earlier, I tend to listen to Laughing Stock and Spirit Of Eden whenever I feel stressed—so basically, the whole of 2017.
 So I was already primed to discover Bark Psychosis, a band whose similarly experimental, ambient-rock wanderings owe a heavy debt to those albums (and later, even included Talk Talk’s own drummer).
 Fire Records recently reissued 1994’s Hex, the landmark that prompted Mojo’s Simon Reynolds to coin the phrase “post-rock,” and it’s one of those records and bands that I feel stupid for only now coming around to, after years of glazing over its many mentions and accolades.
 It’s not as brilliant as Talk Talk—few things are—but Hex stands on its own, a gorgeous and mysterious work whose haunting atmospheres are equally worth getting lost in.
 It’s also led me down a “post-rock” rabbit hole of contemporaries from that scene like A.R.
 Kane and Disco Inferno, as well as spinoffs like the Talk Talk/Bark Psychosis/Portishead merger .O.Rang.
 I now have plenty of soothing, hypnotic sounds to lull me through whatever fresh disasters 2018 brings.

 Given my penchant for crime dramas, Steven Knight shows, and Cillian Murphy, I don’t know why it took me so long to finally watch Peaky Blinders.
 I could say I was busy watching all the other new TV being made, but all the Seinfeld reruns I recently watched would disagree.
 Still, it’s daunting to make your way through three seasons of a show, even when it stars Helen McCrory, Tom Hardy, Sam Neill, Annabelle Wallis, and Paddy Considine, with guest stints from Alexander Siddig and Tommy Flanagan (who’s familiar with turf battles).
 But it can be summarized thusly: A gaggle of gangsters fights for territory and pride in post-WWI England.
-With the age-old enmity between the English and the Irish as a backdrop, this is a story about the Irish Peaky Blinders, a real-life early 20th-century gang.
-Despite the silly-sounding name and gritty environs, this is a high-minded drama, one that looks at class warfare and class transition, as well as how a criminal enterprise serves as a surrogate family for its impoverished members.
+With the age-old enmity between the English and the Irish as a backdrop, this is a story about the Birmingham Peaky Blinders, who are based on a real-life early 20th-century gang.
+Despite the silly-sounding name and gritty environs, this is a high-minded drama, one that looks at class struggle and transition, as well as how a criminal enterprise serves as a surrogate family for its impoverished members.
 Murphy is a captivating and conflicted lead, and is more than ably backed by the rest of the cast.
 I got caught up just in time, too, as 2018 promises a fourth season.